---

 **What users dislike:**

-- Users find the **difficult setup** of KeePass cumbersome, especially when managing unique and secure passwords for multiple users.
+- Users find the **difficult setup** of KeePass challenging, complicating password sharing and management in larger teams.
 (1 reviews)

-- Users find **password sharing cumbersome** , as it complicates security and requires significant management effort.
+- Users struggle with **password sharing challenges** in KeePass, complicating security and management for larger teams.
 (1 reviews)

 - Users find the **poor UI** of KeePass outdated and not beginner-friendly, complicating the user experience.
 (1 reviews)